repairtech/Press-Kit/README.md

 For information about RepairTech, its background, and mission, take a look at our [About Page.](https://repairtechsolutions.com/about)

 ### Press
 Without specific permission, members of the press may use the RepairTech, Inc. logo twice per page (with attribution and a link back to RepairTech).
-More comprehensive assets and licensing are readily available by contacting Connor Fourt at connor@repairtechsolutions.com.
+More comprehensive assets and licensing are readily available by contacting Max Mero at max@repairtechsolutions.com.
 #####[Download RepairTech Logos](https://slack-files.com/T02BHCYUK-F040GDDG8-dc25f116cc)